UofI-CDACS/scarecro-system/docs/example.md

 **i2c.json**

     {
         "source": "i2c",
         "id": "$system_id"
     }

 ## Third - Your Handler Configurations
 Now, you have your carrier and message configuration, you need to see if your sensors are going to take some difficult data translation/processing.
-You notice the bmp280 data manipulation is handled inside the carrier, and does not need anything extra.
+[You can see more about how handlers work here](handler_class.md) You notice the bmp280 data manipulation is handled inside the carrier, and does not need anything extra.
 However, the kkm_k6p packet is tricky to translate, and you will need the kkm_k6p-specific byte formatting to do this effectively.
 You decide to make an instance of the kkm_k6p handler to do this.
 This handler configuration does not expect much, just the source code file name.
 So, in configs/handlers/, you create this file:

 **kkm_k6p.json**